Skip to main content

 Exit

-It’s early days but the introduction of the IB has led to over 90 per cent staying on for 5th/6th year.
-After that, most head to Scottish universities or colleges with Strathclyde, Aberdeen, Dundee, Glasgow all featuring.
-Around 90 per cent get first choice.
+It’s early days but the introduction of the IB has led to two thirds of the cohort staying on for 5th/6th year.
+After that, most head to Scottish universities or colleges with Strathclyde and Glasgow most popular.
+Virtually all get first choice - 96 per cent in 2024.
 Some even enter university in the second year thanks to Lomond’s unique IBCP’s HNC core (more on that later).
 Most popular subjects are business and engineering related.
-One medic in 2023, and one off to an Italian university.
+One medic in 2024, and one off to an Italian university.
 One or two per year gain degree apprenticeships, which the school expects to grow as they expand their IBCP.
 Occasional students to conservatoires or drama college.

 Latest results